I get distracted easily, to the point I sometimes wonder if I have ADD (hopefully not).

 However, when I’m fully engaged and submerged into whatever I was working on, nothing much can derail me until I ran out of steam.

 The problem?
-Getting fully submerged was the hardest part, especially when I’m about to write or do some daunting tasks.
+Getting fully submerged was the hardest part, especially when I’m about to write or do some daunting tasks, such as learning to use video editing tools or mastering online collaboration tools.
 It usually takes me several cups of coffee and restroom breaks before I can really start focusing.

 That’s when I figured that I should test some Feng Shui principles on desk placement.